Vet Your Landscape Contractor

-For real though, because “contractors be stealen”!
+For real though, because some landscape contractors “be stealen”!
 I’m serious and I’m pissed off about it.
 So let me let you in a just a few of the one liners I’ve heard over the years that told me we aren’t in a handshake environment anymore.

 Would you know the difference?